Shopify/mobile-buy-sdk-ios/README.md

 	}
 }];
 ```
-Consult the [Usage Section](https://docs.shopify.com/mobile-buy-sdk/ios/integration-guide/#using-the-mobile-buy-sdk) of the Integration Guide on how to create a cart, and checkout with the SDK.

 ### Customer API
 ##### Customer Login
 You can allow customers to login with their existing account using the SDK.
 First, we'll need to create the `BUYAccountCredentials` object used to pass authentication credentials to the server.